kylejones200/psis_4700_applied_ai/webslides/weekdetail_Retrieval-Augmented-Generation-RAG.md

 ## Example

 User asks: "What is our refund policy?"
-RAG finds the policy PDF, extracts the text, and adds it to the prompt.
+RAG finds the policy PDF, extracts the text, and adds it to the prompt
 The model answers with accurate, current information

 > Concrete examples illustrate how abstract concepts apply in practice.
 Studying both successes and failures reveals patterns worth emulating or avoiding.